 About the evolving situation, David Morgan at The Morgan Report says the following:

 "Silver will shine, then soar, and finally skyrocket, while stupefying the masses!
 Remember, only two-tenths of a percent of the world's wealth is actually in silver.
 If that were to become just a measly one percent, it would require a 50-fold increase.
-So when all other assets are failing miserably do you really think that only one percent of the world's population would want to own this timeless monetary metal?
+So when all other assets are failing miserably do you think that only one percent of the world's population would want to own this timeless monetary metal?

 The above gold and silver charts have formed the most unusual technical patterns I have ever run across.